 Options:

-- Merge type: Indicates how to perform the merge.
-The available merge types are the same as for Merge Visible Layers, under the section
+• Merge type: Indicates how to perform the merge.
+The available merge types are the same as for Merge Visible Layers, under the section Final, Merged Layer should be:.

-Merge foreground
+Merge Foreground

-Only available if Insert foreground
+Only available if Insert Foreground is added

-Merges already inserted foreground (via Insert foreground
+Merges already inserted foreground (via Insert Foreground, see above) with the current layer.

-For more information, see Merge background
+For more information, see Merge Background above.

-Merge filters
+Merge Filters

 Merges all visible filters (layer effects) in the specified layer.